dmbarbour/glas/docs/GlasDesign.md

         profile (Chan, Index) { Operation }
         trace (Chan, Cond) { Operation }

-        (%an (%an.log Chan Message) Operation)
-        (%an (%an.profile Chan) Operation)
-        (%an (%an.trace Chan Cond) Operation)

 This structure expresses logging 'over' an operation, in contrast to a one-off message event.
 This allows a runtime to maintain a log message periodically as state changes, or capture the most recent version of a message into a stack trace.
 The continuous nature allows us to contemplate opportunities such as 'animation' of a log.

-The Chan argument may be a simple string to support configuration.
-We could add `(%an.scope TL)` to translate channel names in scope of Operation, and perhaps extend this further with dynamic scopes for precise profiling.

-Beyond these, it might be interesting to integrate projectional editor utilities directly into code, e.g. editable views for local registers when debugging a coroutine.
+The Chan argument is intended to support configuration.
+This includes both providing configuration options (like verbosity) to the Message and to support disabling, routing, or translating entire volumes of logs.

 ## Optimization